-He’s an intimidating presence on the mound, with a 6-foot-7, 225-pound frame that’s reminiscent of Josh Johnson.
+He’s an intimidating presence on the mound, with a 6’7″, 225-pound frame that’s reminiscent of Josh Johnson (RHP, Padres).
 Throwing exclusively from the stretch, he has difficulty controlling his long limbs and often falls off-line after release.
-The fastball sits at 94-95 and touches 97 at best, featuring heavy bore down on hitters with downhill angle.
+The fastball sits at 94-to-95 mph (T97), featuring heavy bore down on hitters with downhill angle.
 Sobotka’s mid-80s slider flashes average at best, though the noise in his delivery causes lots of variance in the quality of the pitch.

 Sobotka’s frame and flashes of two raw big-league pitches give him the ceiling of a low-leverage bullpen piece, but his control and consistency will have to come a long way to get there.
 He falls into the “extreme risk” category and should be viewed as a low-probability prospect.
 Sobotka likely will open 2018 in Mississippi’s bullpen.